thejsway/thejsway/manuscript/chapter13.md

 * A **web page** is a structured document containing both text and HTML tags.
 The **DOM**, or *Document Object Model*, is a standardized way to define a web page's structure.

-* Tho DOM is alos an **API** allowing programmatical interactions with the web page.
+* Tho DOM is also an **API** allowing programmatical interactions with the web page.
 With JavaScript, you can access the structure of a page displayed in a browser and modify it.

 * The DOM represents a web page as a hierarchy of **objects**, where each object corresponds to a node in the nested HTML element tree.